iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 However, we closed on the house at the end of April, and were consumed with moving and some of the more pressing move-in issues after that.
 The timeline meant that I wasn't going to have time to do almost any prep work before planting time rolled around.

-In a way, this was a blessing in disguise for me, because it forced me to temper my ambitions for the first year, and that gave me a whole growing season to observe and learn about the condition of the land.
+In a way, this was a blessing in disguise for me.
+It forced me to temper my ambitions for the first year, and that gave me a whole growing season to observe and learn about the condition of the land.
 Thus, when I did start making more permanent decisions I did so well-informed.
 In the moment, though, it meant I had to get creative about what I could scrap together.